logmatic/s3-log-streamer/README.md

 #s3-log-streamer

-S3 Log Streamer aims at facilitating the extraction of real time s3 log published and stream it to tcp clients, syslog clients or a [Logmatic.io](http://logmatic.io) platform.
+S3 Log Streamer (S3 log forwarder) aims at facilitating the extraction of real time s3 log published and stream it to tcp clients, syslog clients or a [Logmatic.io](http://logmatic.io) platform.
 This project is able to stream logs from S3 accesses, AWS Cloudtrail, and most AWS third party services.

 ## Log directories conditions